lhbikos/ReC_MultivModel/docs/05-SimpleMed.md

 ### Results

-A simple mediation model examined the degree to which cultural mistrust mediated the relation of racial microaggressions on depressive symptoms  Using the *lavaan* package (v 0.6-16) in R, coefficients for  each path, the indirect effect, and total effects were calculated.
+A simple mediation model examined the degree to which cultural mistrust mediated the relation of racial microaggressions on well-being.
+Using the *lavaan* package (v 0.6-16) in R, coefficients for  each path, the indirect effect, and total effects were calculated.
 These values are presented in Table 2 and illustrated in Figure 2.
 Results suggested that racial/ethnic microaggressions had statistically significant effects on both cultural mistrust $(B = 1.576, p < 0.001)$ and well-being $(B = -0.453, p = 0.001)$.
 Further, the indirect effect from our simulated data was statistically significant ($B = -.298, SE = 0.093, p = 0.001, 95CI[-0.495,-0.136])$.
-Results suggested that 34% of the variance in cultural mistrust and 29% of the variance in depression were accounted for by the model.
+Results suggested that 34% of the variance in cultural mistrust and 29% of the variance in well-being were accounted for by the model.

 ## Considering Covariates